froger-me/wp-packages-update-server/readme.txt

 == Description ==

-WP Plugin Update Server allows developers to provide updates for plugins and themes packages not hosted on wordpress.org.
+WP Packages Update Server allows developers to provide updates for plugins and themes packages not hosted on wordpress.org.
 It is useful to provide updates for plugins or themes not compliant with the GPLv2 (or later).
 Packages may be either uploaded directly, or hosted in a Remote Repository, public or private.
 It supports Bitbucket, Github and Gitlab, as well as self-hosted installations of Gitlab.
-Package updates may require a license, and licenses can be managed through an API or a user interface within WP Plugin Update Server.
+Package updates may require a license, and licenses can be managed through an API or a user interface within WP Packages Update Server.

 == Important notes ==